jhnstn/wp-calypso/client/components/plan-storage/README.md

 * `site`: A site (required)
 * `onClick`: An on click handler that is fired when the plan button is clicked.
+* `className`: A string that adds additional class names to this component.

-You can also use PlanStorageButton directly, if you need more control over when media storage limits are fetched.
+You can also use PlanStorageButton directly if you need more control over when media storage limits are fetched.

 #### Usage: